2dpodcast/recipebook/README.rst

 RecipeBook
 ==========

-A web application for sharing recipes
+A web application for sharing recipes.

+Just mucking around and learning the Flask web framework.